Teng Yin

 Teng Yin (died 8 November 256), courtesy name Chengsi, was a military general of the state of Eastern Wu during the Three Kingdoms period of China.
-Teng Yin plotted the assassination of regent Sun Chen.
-However, Sun Chen discovered the plot, accused him of treason and had him executed.
+Teng Yin plotted the assassination of regent Sun Chen, who assumed regency after Sun Jun's death.
+However, Sun Chen discovered the plot, and accused him of treason.
+Teng and his clan were executed.
+Around the same time, Lü Ju tried to depose Sun Chen through military means, but failed; Lü was forced to commit suicide.